lliu006/W26_STAT293_FinalProject/README.md

 ## Overview

-This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valuve replacement.

-Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess wether:

-- the current level of LVMI is associated with the risk of mortality, and
+This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valve replacement.
+Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess wether the current level of LVMI is associated with the risk of mortality.
-- the slope/rate of change of LVMI provides additional prognostic information.

-This work extends classical linear mixed-effects model (LMM) and Cox proportional hazards (PH) model into a unified framework that accounts for:

-- within-subject correlation in repeated LVMI measurements,
-- informative dropout due to death, and
+This work extends classical linear mixed-effects model (LMM) and Cox proportional hazards (PH) model into a unified framework that accounts for within-subject correlation in repeated LVMI measurements and informative dropout due to death.
-- dynamic association between biomarker progression and survival.

 ## Data Description

 The dataset consists of 988 observations from 256 unique patients undergoing aortic valve replacement.
 Each row represents a follow-up visits.

-Key variables include:

-### Longitudinal variables
+### Key variables

 - `num` - patient ID
 - `time` - observed time point, with surgery date as the time origin (years)
 - `lvmi` - left ventricular mass index (LVMI) at follow-up visit
 - `log.lvmi` - natural log transformation of LVMI

-### Survival variables

 - `fuyrs` -  maximum follow-up time, with surgery date as the time origin (years)
 - `status` - censoring indicator (1 = died and 0 = lost at follow-up)

-Baseline covariates include age, sex, body surface area (`bsa`), preoperative LV function (`lv`), valve type (`hs`: homograft vs. stentless), etc.
+- Baseline covariates include age, sex, body surface area (`bsa`), preoperative LV function (`lv`), valve type (`hs`: homograft vs. stentless), etc.

 ## Objectives